NateyJayBee/fanuctpp/README.md

 ## Usage

-- **Automatic Line Renumbering**: This feature is enabled by default and will automatically renumber lines in .ls files when changes are made.
+- **Automatic Line Renumbering**: This feature is enabled by default.
     CAN BE DISABLED with user setting "autoLineRenumber": false
+- **Automatic Semicolon Placement**: Attached to Line Renumbering.
 - **Label Webview Command**: Use the command `extension.openLabelView` to open the label webview.
 Ctrl+Shift+P
-- **Ctrl+Click to Open Filename**: Ctrl+click on a `CALL 'programName'` instance to open the corresponding file if it exists in the same directory.
+- **Ctrl+Click to Open Filename**: Ctrl+click on a program name in `CALL 'programName'` to open the corresponding file if it exists in the same directory.

 ## Installation